Social and economic stratification in Appalachia: Television

 Appalachian stereotyping was shown in early television when The Beverly Hillbillies was released.
 The people in this show were portrayed to be the classic Appalachian resident, which painted the culture in a bad way from the beginning.
 The representation continued on after this and continued to portray those in Appalachia as hillbillies.
 From then on it was comedic to see an Appalachian family or Appalachian culture; as the representation that was shown was merely to make fun of the culture.
 This stereotype expands on more than just the physical characteristics of these people, but also their views.
 It is assumed that they are conservative, uneducated, and even racist.
 Carter Country is a show that demonstrated race and the uneducated views of some in Appalachia.
 It gives a view on a newly integrated area and how people in the Appalachian area adjust to it.

 Movies

-Appalachia has been portrayed in many movies throughout the years, some of the most notable films include October Sky, We Are Marshall, Dark Waters, The Devil All The Time, Logan Lucky, Hillbilly Elegy, Silent Hill, and Wrong Turn.
+Appalachia has been portrayed in many movies throughout the years, examples include October Sky, We Are Marshall, Dark Waters, The Devil All The Time, Logan Lucky, Hillbilly Elegy, Silent Hill, and Wrong Turn.
 Movies also highlight Appalachia in a negative way.
 This began as early as 1904 in a silent film titled The Moonshiner.
 In this movie, all that was featured was people making moonshine and trying to get away with it, which is a constant theme.
 Other genres also bring in an Appalachian theme like Deliverance.
 This movie is a thriller about people that camp in an Appalachian area, and it paints locals in a negative way.
-Though there are movies that get the culture wrong, some show Appalachia correctly.
+Depictions of Appalachia vary in their accuracy and tone.